ililcheva/BookStore-Internship-Task/README.md

 - Edit a book. //DONE :) PS: Have a look at the Console if you decide to try the functionality.
 - BONUS: View book details //DONE :)

+- BONUS BONUS Tasks:
+- List all stores
+- Select a store’s books
+- Filter books by store

 Upload the project on Github when it is ready.